 Another surprising reveal was that Jason Statham is a prolific real estate flipper.
 “I’m always looking for places to either renovate or to buy, to move up the ladder,” Statham told AD.
 “I’m constantly looking and trying to find the next project to be a part of.”
 And that’s how he stumbled upon the house he now owns on Rising Glen Road, in Los Angeles.

 “This one sort of came out of the blue and had a certain charm.
 It was quite downtrodden and had been neglected, as most of these of midcenturies have.”
-So Statham bought the property, gutted it, and laid the grounds for extensive renovation that would take 18 months to complete.
+So Statham bought the property, gutted it, and laid the grounds for an extensive renovation that would take 18 months to complete.

 He partnered with long-time collaborator, architect Jeff Allsbrook of Standard Architecture, to work on a plan that would keep most of the exterior of the home intact while upgrading the interiors to modern standards and taking advantage of the abundant light flowing through the living spaces.